hlascelles/samudra/pages/about.md

 Uncollected and mismanaged waste has a detrimental impact on
 * **climate** - greenhouse gas (GHG) and black carbon emissions from organic waste and open burning of waste, damaging natural GHG sinks (oceans, soils and plants). <!-- , read more here. -->
 * **environment** - waste polluting the oceans, leachate from waste, toxic emissions from open burning of waste, wastewater from unregulated recycling activities. <!-- , read more here. -->
-* **health** - air pollution, food contaminated with nanoplastics and heavy metals, polluted drinking water, mosquitoes breeding in uncollected waste. <!-- , read more here. -->
+* **health** - air pollution, food contaminated with nanoplastics and heavy metals, polluted drinking water, disease-bearing mosquitoes breeding in uncollected waste. <!-- , read more here. -->

-According to UNEP (2015, p.12), a [10-15% reduction in global GHG emissions could be achieved][1] through improvements to solid waste management systems - dumpsite closure, waste diversion from landfills, energy from waste, recycling, etc. (not including waste prevention).
+According to UNEP (2015, p.12), a [10-15% reduction in global GHG emissions could be achieved][1] through improvements to solid waste management systems - such as dumpsite closure, waste diversion from landfills, generating energy from waste and recycling (not including waste prevention).
 According to the World Bank (2018, p.115), even basic improvements to solid waste management systems can [reduce the emissions associated with waste by at least 25%][2].

 Waste management remains relatively neglected compared to other areas of climate action, global development and sustainability.